AIcrowd/music-demixing-challenge-starter-kit/README.md

 *  **Starter code** for you to get started!

 > **NOTE:**
-If you are resource-constrained or would not like to setup everything in your system, you can make your submission from inside Google Colab too. [**Check out the beat version of the Notebook.**](https://colab.research.google.com/drive/14FpktUXysnjIL165hU3rTUKPHo4-YRPh?usp=sharing)
+If you are resource-constrained or would not like to setup everything in your system, you can make your submission from inside Google Colab too. [**Check out the beta version of the Notebook.**](https://colab.research.google.com/drive/14FpktUXysnjIL165hU3rTUKPHo4-YRPh?usp=sharing)